raysan5/challenges/03_challenge_maze3d/README.md

 *Lesson code file to review: [04_maze_game_cubicmap.c](lessons/04_maze_game_cubicmap.c)*

 In this lesson we are loading the level map from image data and we will generate a 3D cubes-based mesh for the level, defining all required vertex data.

-*TODO: Image comparing source image and generated 3D mesh*
+Basically we will understand every white pixel as a cube with walls and every black pixel by an empty space, using this convention we will create every required cube vertex by vertex.

 Functions to be implemented:
 ```c